AxlAlm/app-project-plan/README.md

         4. when running `docker compose down` we tear down both containers

 Lets now create a "User Registrating Flow" and make that work locally!
 User will click a "Register" button, be taken to a register page where they will fill out a simple form and then submit, this form will be sent to a backend endpoint which will take the request and then reject returning[ Not Implemented Yet status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/501), webpage will display the error and do nothing more.
-I.e. we will setup a half-functioning registration flow as the absolute minimal functionality of our application.
+I.e. we will setup a none-functioning registration flow as the absolute minimal functionality of our application.

 ### Step 2: CI